 The TRUEcare Roadmap action plan team created a community friendly resource for core basic services a community member may need like behavioral health services, basic needs, crisis, and more.
 The group worked closely with a graphic designer to create map with images that represent Solano County as well as our diverse communities.

-The LGBTQ+ Ethnic Visibility quality improvment action plan focused on the intersect of the Filipinx and Latinx communities with the LGBTQ+ community to create an anti-stigma signage campaign.
+The LGBTQ+ Ethnic Visibility quality improvement action plan focused on the intersect of the Filipinx and Latinx communities with the LGBTQ+ community to create an anti-stigma signage campaign.
 The action plan group held focus groups and meetings with Filipinx LGBTQ+ and Latinx LGBTQ+ community members to inform the visuals and the language.
 Seven (7) posters were developed, and over 450 posters have been distributed to Solano County community locations: restaurants, stores, businesses the Latinx and Filipinx communities frequent, mental health and health care clinics, school wellness centers, and community based organizations.

 Solano County is currently developing posters for the African American and Native American LGBTQ+ communities as well.